lcc19941214/dool-dom/README.md

-# Virtual DOM Base
+# Dool-DOM

-> Virtual DOM Base is a basic implementation of DOM manipulation lib.
+> Dool-DOM is a basic implementation of DOM manipulation lib.

 ### Intro

-With `Element` and `RenderDOM` offered by **Virtual DOM Base**, you can easily manipulate your DOM structure.
+With `Element` and `RenderDOM` offered by **Dool-DOM**, you can easily manipulate your DOM structure.

 ### Usage